A defined benefit pension is a workplace pension based on your salary and how long you’ve worked for your employer

 Your employer will make contributions to your defined benefit pension scheme and is responsible for making sure there’s enough money at the time you retire to pay you a secure income for life.

-When you can start taking your pension depends on your pension scheme’s rules - it’s usually at the age of 55 at the earliest.
+When you can take your pension depends on your pension scheme’s rules

 You may have a kind of pension where the money paid in by you or your employer is used to buy investments - such as shares or bonds - by the pension provider.
 This is known as a defined contribution or ‘money purchase’ pension scheme.